RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Roles for which role-based certificates may be issued are limited to those that are held by a unique individual within an organization (e.g.
 *Chief Information Officer, GSA* is a unique individual whereas *Program Analyst, GSA* is not).

-Practice Note:
-When determining whether a role-based certificate is authorized, consider whether the role carries inherent authority beyond the job title.
-Role-based certificates may also be used for individuals on temporary assignment, where the temporary assignment carries an authority not shared by the individuals in their usual occupation, for example: “*Watch Commander, Task Force 1*”.

 ### Relying Parties

 A relying party is the entity that relies on the validity of the binding of the subscriber’s name to a public key.